unload MASS since it has select function we don't want to use.

 • Loaded and explored clinical and expression datasets

-• Created new columns through logic and string operations
+• Created new variables using conditional logic and string manipulation

 • Merged the clinical and expression data for downstream analysis